-Transition from secondary school to college: Gendered trajectories
+The transition from secondary school to college: Gendered trajectories

 Girls are more sensitive to transitions such as the transition from primary school to secondary school; a difficult transition can lead to academic difficulties, dwindling interest in school and, ultimately, dropping out of school.
-As for the transition from secondary school to college, studies have shown that the difficulties associated with this transition would seem to be more apparent in boys (Rivière et al., 1997; Tremblay et al., 2006, cited in Roy et al., 2012b).
+As for the transition from secondary school to college, studies have shown that the difficulties associated with this transition would seem to be apparent in boys (Rivière et al., 1997; Tremblay et al., 2006, cited in Roy et al., 2012b).
 Indeed, their first college term may be a moment of vulnerability for some boys, both academically and personally.
 The boys most at risk at college apparently feel more out of it and find it more difficult to organize themselves, be independent and manage their schedules.
-Consequences: it would seem they more easily fall behind and repeatedly fail (Roy et al., 2012d, p.
+Consequences: it would seem they more easily fall behind and repeatedly fail (Roy, Bouchard and Turcotte, 2012d, p.
 9).
+This being said, since the degree to which students adapt to college life is a key element in the pursuit of their studies, those having more difficulty dealing with the stress of this transition are more likely to drop out later (Meunier-Dubé and Marcotte, 2016).
+Anxiety and school-related stress are much more prevalent in girls than in boys (Dion-Viens, 2017; Roy et al., 2012).